petebachant/VAT-ALM-paper/reviews/reviewer2-response.md

 numerically modelled.
 At the same time a comment should be given concerning the ALM capabilities (and/or future improvements) in terms of unsteady aerodynamics.

+We have added values for the reduced frequencies of the rotors tested here, and a note that the LB dynamic stall models do contain corrections for unsteady aerodynamics even in the absence of stall.
+This implies that these models should work better than simply using static foil data, e.g., at high TSR, where angles of attack do not exceed the static stall angle.

 >3.
 Pag4.
 Sect.4.
 Is the force smoothing with the Gaussian function really necessary?
 In P.-E. Réthoré and N. N. Sørensen, A discrete force allocation